Skip to main content

 Max charge current

-Matches typical Solis inverter capability (Do not exceed cabinet limits).
+Matches the battery’s maximum charge capability (Do not exceed cabinet limits).

 Max discharge current